htcondor/htcondor/docs/automated-workflows/dagman-interaction.rst

 .. warning::

-    Use of *-usedagdir* does not work in conjunction with a :dag-cmd:`JOB` command that specifies a working directory via the **DIR** keyword.
+    Use of *-usedagdir* does not work in conjunction with a :dag-cmd:`NODE` command that specifies a working directory via the **DIR** keyword.
 Using both will be detected and generate an error.